midtown-ai/wwww/docs/glossary/s.md

  ~ a form of unsupervised learning, where manually labeled data is not needed.
 Raw data is instead modified in an automated way to create artificial labels to learn from.
 An example of SSL is learning to complete text by masking random words in a sentence and trying to predict the missing ones.

- ~ automatic generation of labels from the unlabelled input data.` A type of learning that does not need labels to be applied by humans.
+ ~ automatic generation of labels from the unlabeled input data.` A type of learning that does not need labels to be applied by humans.
 The training dataset is generated from the data.
 Examples:

    * [Next word prediction] - "she planned to visit the"
    * [Masked Language Modeling] - "Alice chased the ____ rabbit and fell down the ____ into a new world."